isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

     The hub-and-spoke configuration is currently incompatible with the ``reselect-subnet-address`` and ``reselect-subnet-pool`` parameters of the :ischooklib:`libdhcp_radius.so`.
 The High Availability hook library uses an originally selected subnet for choosing an HA relationship to process a packet.
-The subnet reslection may interefere with this choice.
+The subnet reselection may interfere with this choice.
 See the :ref:`radius-config` for details.